AMG-3

 AMG-3 (part of the AM cannabinoid series) is an analgesic drug which is a cannabinoid agonist.
-It is a derivative of Δ8THC substituted with a dithiolane group on the 3-position side chain.
-AMG-3 is a potent agonist at both CB1 and CB2 receptors with a Ki of 0.32nM at CB1 and 0.52nM at CB2, and its particularly high binding affinity has led to it being used as a template for further structural development of novel cannabinoid drugs.
+It is a derivative of Δ8-THC substituted with a dithiolane group on the 3-position side chain.
+AMG-3 is a potent agonist at both CB1 and CB2 receptors with a Ki of 0.32 nM at CB1 and 0.52 nM at CB2, and its particularly high binding affinity has led to it being used as a template for further structural development of novel cannabinoid drugs.
 It has sedative and analgesic effects, with analgesia lasting for up to 36 hours after administration.